rushilma/thesis/2-algorithms.typ

 This construction, along with some direct calculations, leads to the following theorem.

 #theorem[@odonnellAnalysisBooleanFunctions2021[Thm 8.35]][
-  Let $f in L2iid$.
-Then $f$ has a unique decomposition as
+  Each $f in L2iid$ has a unique decomposition as
   $ f = sum_(S subeq [N]) f^(=S), $
-  known as the _Efron-Stein decomposition_, where the functions $f^(=S) in L2iid$ satisfy
+  known as the _Efron-Stein decomposition_, where the functions $f^(=S) in L2iid$ satisfy:
   #enum(
     numbering: "(1)",
     [$f^(=S)$ depends only on the coordinates in $S$;], [if $T subset.neq S$ and $g in L2iid$ only depends on coordinates in $T$, then $inn(f^(=S),g)=0$.], )
-  In addition, this decomposition has the following properties:
+  In addition, this decomposition has the following properties.
   #enum(
     numbering: "(1)",
     start: 3,